 We need to promote the hard work labs are doing, directly and indirectly, to support appropriate test and procedure utilization.
 Here are some examples of work that has been conducted recently.

-improving the utilization of laboratory tests and procedures in Canada!
+Let’s celebrate your workplace and how it contributes to improving the utilization of laboratory tests and procedures in Canada!

 At the annual CSMLS LABCON, we try to highlight relevant laboratory utilization projects that relate directly or indirectly to the Choosing Wisely Canada recommendations.
 Here are a few that might interest you.